Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Methods

 For a time-periodic system, we can enforce periodicity on $\boldsymbol{P}(t)$ such that $\boldsymbol{P}(t_n)=\boldsymbol{P}(t_0)$ \cite{bohm2012stability,zhou2011periodic}, and we only need to consider one period for the discretized LMI.
 Thus, we select $t_0=0$ and $t_n=T$, where $T=\frac{2\pi}{\omega}$ is the oscillation period.
-We also found that using a time-invariant $\boldsymbol{P}$ to construct a Lyapunov function candidate will result in the growth rate being overly conservative.
+Although it is possible to first discretize the state-space model in Eq. \eqref{eq:ode} and then search for a Lyapunov function for the discrete-time system, here we formulate an LMI in Theorem \ref{thm:lmi_linear} for a continuous-time system and then discretize the LMI, allowing us to define the upper bound of growth rate $\overline{\lambda}$ for a direct comparison with numerical simulations \cite{radko2019thermohaline} and Floquet theory.
+Moreover, as this work considers a linear system in \eqref{eq:ode}, the region of attraction will be the entire $\boldsymbol{\psi}\in \mathbb{C}^{5\times 1}$ for stable parameter regimes.